The Vita Coco Company, Inc. An - GuruFocus.com

-NEW YORK, May 22, 2023 (GLOBE NEWSWIRE) -- The Vita Coco Company, Inc. ( COCO) (“Vita Coco Company”), a leading high-growth platform of better-for-you beverage brands, today announced that an existing stockholder, Verlinvest Beverages SA (the “Selling Stockholder”), intends to offer for sale in an underwritten offering 4,500,000 shares of common stock of the Vita Coco Company pursuant to a registration statement on Form S-3 filed by the Vita Coco Company with the Securities and Exchange Commission (the “SEC”).
-In addition, the Selling Stockholder expects to grant the underwriters a 30-day option to purchase up to 675,000 additional shares at the public offering price less underwriting discounts and commissions.
+NEW YORK, May 24, 2023 (GLOBE NEWSWIRE) -- The Vita Coco Company, Inc. ( COCO) (“Vita Coco Company”), a leading high-growth platform of better-for-you beverage brands, today announced the upsizing and pricing of an underwritten public offering of 5,000,000 shares of its common stock at a public offering price of $23.00 per share, before deducting underwriting discounts and commissions, all of which are being sold by an existing stockholder, Verlinvest Beverages SA (the “Selling Stockholder”).
+The offering was upsized from the previously announced 4,500,000 shares of common stock.
+In addition, the Selling Stockholder has granted the underwriters a 30-day option to purchase up to 750,000 additional shares of common stock at the public offering price, less underwriting discounts and commissions.
 No shares of common stock are being sold by the Vita Coco Company.
 The Selling Stockholder will receive all of the proceeds from the offering.
+The offering is expected to close on May 26, 2023, subject to the satisfaction of customary closing conditions.

 BofA Securities, Evercore ISI, Goldman Sachs & Co.
 LLC, Jefferies and Morgan Stanley are acting as lead book-running managers for the proposed offering.
 Piper Sandler and William Blair are acting as joint book-running managers for the proposed offering.